fulldecent/FDTake/README.md

 /// A video was selected
 open var didGetVideo: ((_ video: URL, _ info: [AnyHashable : Any]) -> Void)?

-/// The user selected did not attempt to select a photo open var didDeny: (() -> Void)?
+/// The user did not attempt to select a photo open var didDeny: (() -> Void)?

 /// The user started selecting a photo or took a photo and then hit cancel